loomio/loomio_help/content/subscriptions/referral_code/index.md

 ---
 title: Referral code
-description: Give a friend 25% discount on their group’s first year Loomio subscription, and get $10.00 credit on your account.
-Share your group’s unique code for your friend to use when they set up a new subscription.
+description: Pro users can give a friend $199 OFF of any new plan.
 weight: 30
 menu:
   main: